ryanrhymes/owl_guide/book/chapter/zoo.rst

 Besides specifying a version, it is also quite possible that Bob prefers to use the newest version Alice provides, whatever its id may be.
 The problem here is that, how often does Bob need to contact the Gist server to retreat the version information?
 Every time he runs his code?
 Well, that may not be a good idea in many cases considering the communication overhead and response time.
 Zoo caches gists locally and tends to use the cached code and data rather than downloading them all the time.

 To solve this problem, Zoo provides another parameter in the naming scheme: ``tol``.
-It is a threshold value that indicates a gist's *tolerance* of the time it exists on the local cache.
+It is the threshold of a gist's *tolerance* of the time it exists on the local cache.
 Any gist that exists on a user's local cache for longer than ``tol`` seconds is deemed outdated and thus requires updating the latest ``vid`` information from the Gist server before being used.
 For example:

 .. code-block:: ocaml